casualsnek/waydroid_script/README.md

 Script to add gapps and other stuff to waydroid !

 # Installation/Usage
-"lzip" and "sqlite" is required for this script to work, install it using your distribution's package manager:
+"lzip" is required for this script to work, install it using your distribution's package manager:
 ## Arch, Manjaro and EndeavourOS based distributions:
-	sudo pacman -S lzip sqlite
+	sudo pacman -S lzip
 ## Debian and Ubuntu based distributions:
-	sudo apt install lzip sqlite
+	sudo apt install lzip
 ## RHEL, Fedora and Rocky based distributions:
-	sudo dnf install lzip sqlite
+	sudo dnf install lzip
 ## openSUSE based distributions:
-	sudo zypper install lzip sqlite
+	sudo zypper install lzip
 Then run:

     git clone https://github.com/casualsnek/waydroid_script